Pherman09/week-10/lab/lab1/README.md

 At this point, we should have a fully functional map ready to be published to the web.
 Click `Publish` in the top right, and grab the CartoDB.js link for later use in the assignment.
+Drop a link to your map in the gitter